-Take back my words: Naresh Agrawal 'regrets' comments on Jaya Bachchan at BJP debut
+Take back my words: Naresh Agrawal 'regrets' comment on Jaya Bachchan at BJP debut

 "My status was reduced to that of a film actor.
 Because of her, the ticket (for Rajya Sabha) was not given to me, which I did not find right," Naresh Agrawal said.

 Senior BJP leader and Foreign Minister Sushma Swaraj tweeted: "Naresh Agrawal has joined BJP.
 He is welcome.
-However, his comments regarding Jaya Bachhan ji are improper and unacceptable."
+However, his comment regarding Jaya Bachhan ji are improper and unacceptable."

 Re-tweeting the comment, Information and Broadcasting Minister Smriti Irani posted that "when a woman's honour is challenged we stand as one in our condemnation irrespective of our politics."